Navbar button The Headteacher

 Getting everyone on board

-It’s important that all staff know that the school is going to be investing in a new approach to CPD which will rely much more on in-house expertise.
-Think about how this will affect teachers, and how to be inclusive of support staff in your CPD provision too.
+It’s important that all staff know that the school is going to be investing in a new approach to CPD that will rely much more on in-house training.

-When can CPD happen?
+When can in-house training happen?

-Finding time for focused support for things like improving spelling in upper KS2 or developing new strategies for encouraging reception children to share resources, can be difficult.
+Finding time for focused support for things like improving spelling in upper KS2 or developing new strategies for encouraging Reception children to share resources can be difficult.

-Whilst, in an ideal world, you want all your staff to be specialists across all areas of the school the practicalities of that mean this is rarely going to happen.
+Whilst in an ideal world, you want all your staff to be specialists across all areas of the school, the practicalities of that mean this is rarely going to happen.

-Staff meetings are a valuable time for CPD, but so often all staff, from across the year groups, are expected to attend the same meetings covering the same CPD topic.
-If there is a need for KS1 to have a look at phonics, and KS2 to look at grammar then make the most of time and invite the relevant staff to the appropriate meeting.
+If there is a need for KS1 to have a look at phonics and KS2 to look at grammar, make the most of time and invite the relevant staff to the appropriate meeting.

 Learning to teach adults